Cooking and Walking Holiday Spain

 - Afternoon bodega visit with tasting.

-- Morning walk above a gorge in the Ordesa National Park to see raptors (2 hours).
+- Morning guided walk above a gorge in the Ordesa National Park to see raptors (2 hours).

-- Evening visit to the medieval town of Ainsa.
+- Afternoon visit to the medieval town of Ainsa.

 - A flexible timetable depending on departure times.